Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 517.
 Clinical Education Seminar.1 Credit.

 This course provides essential information for physical therapist students to enter full-time clinical experiences.
-The course informs students about compliance mandates for the clinical setting, expectations for service at the clinical site, and communication strategies and expectations for clinical performance in the context of patient centered care.
+The course informs students about assessment, documentation, and other responsibilities including compliance mandates for the clinical setting, expectations for service at the clinical site, and communication strategies and expectations for clinical performance in the context of patient centered care.
 Students are provided with strategies to enable them to succeed in their clinical experiences.

 Prerequisites: None